-Shapewear such as Spanx is great to wear for special occasions while you’re still losing the baby weight, since it can hold in your stomach and hips and make you look smoother — and maybe even smaller!
+Shapewear such as Spanx is great to wear for special occasions while you’re still losing the baby weight, since it can hold in your stomach and hips and make you look smoother.
 Some shapewear companies now even make pieces of clothing such as leggings, pencil skirts and tank tops so you don’t even need special underthings.
 “Just make sure there’s not a huge amount of compression,” says Koch.
 “It can be uncomfortable and unhealthy.”

 There may be a few things you bought while you were pregnant that you’ll want to continue to wear.
 A flowy, black jersey dress could be cinched at the waist with a belt and look stylish after pregnancy.
 Empire-waist tops and some wrap dresses may still look good on you, too.
 But certain things, like maternity jeans and pencil skirts with adjustable waistbands should get donated to charity or passed to a pregnant pal.
 They’ll just make you look and feel pregnant and frumpy.

 Once you’ve passed the in-between stage, bring some of your favorite pieces to a tailor to make sure they fit your properly.
 “When you get pregnant, your rib cage expands and your boobs get bigger,” says Koch.
 “A tailor can take in clothing under the armpit on both sides, as long as there are seams there.”
 Anything will look better on you if it fits you well.